hbr/Lambda-Calculus/lambda2/arithmetic.md

 ```
 or more generally
 ```
-    (0, result for 0)
+    (0, result for iteration 0)
-    (1, result for 1)
+    (1, result for iteration 1)
-    (2, result for 2)
+    (2, result for iteration 2)
     ....
-    (n, result for n)
+    (n, result for iteration n)
 ```
-where at the end we extract the second component from the pair.
+where at the end we extract the second component of the pair.

 The following function does exactly that